Browsing All posts tagged under »puzzle box«

 July 22, 2010

 There is so much to report that I hardly know where to begin.
 The biggest news is that I have begun actively delivering commissions!
 If you want to finally get your hands on a second-generation programmable Reverse Geocache™ puzzle, keep reading.
-PCBs This winter I began developing a new specialized PCB (“printed circuit board”) that greatly improves [...]
+PCBs This winter I began developing a new specialized PCB (“printed circuit board”) that [...]

 Puzzle Box Opens!